-At November 30, 2020, the Company had not yet achieved profitable operations, had a working capital deficiency of \$2,071,522, had an accumulated deficit of \$19,894,704 since inception and expects to incur further losses in the development of its business.
-Management is in the process of obtaining additional financial resources and believes sufficient resources will be available as required.
+At November 30, 2021, the Company had not yet achieved profitable operations, had an accumulated deficit of \$21,969,288 since inception and expects to incur further losses in the development of its business.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.
 The above factors may cast significant doubt upon the Company's ability to continue as a going concern and, therefore, it may be unable to realize its assets and discharge its liabilities in the normal course of business.
-Subsequent to November 30, 2020, the Company completed certain financing activities as disclosed in Note 18.
+Subsequent to November 30, 2021, the Company completed certain financing activities as disclosed in Note 19.